uptycslabs/terraform-aws-org-integration/README.md

 # Terraform AWS IAM role module

-- This module allows you to create AWS IAM role with required policies and return role ARN which can be used for Uptycs service integration for each account in an organization or the accounts those have uptycs tags.
+- This module allows you to integrate AWS master account and any child account with Uptycs.
-- This terraform module will create a IAM Role in each account with the following policies attached:
+- This module will create an IAM Role in each account.
+The role has following policies attached:
   - policy/job-function/ViewOnlyAccess
   - policy/SecurityAudit
   - Custom read only policy access for required resources